elevatebart/elevatebart/README.md

 - I will record plenty more on automated documentation soon

 ## Talk
-I gave a talk in Austin at VueConf.us about my fav subject [component documentation made easy][4] tell me what you think.
+I gave a talk in Austin at VueConf.us about my fav subject:
+- [component documentation made easy][4]
+=\> tell me what you think.

 ## OSS
 - I maintain [vue-styleguidist][5] a zero config library to document your VueJS components library.